Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 3. How To Make This Unstuffed Pepper Casserole Recipe

-If you’re looking for a delicious and easy meal with bold flavors and no fuss, look no further than this unstuffed pepper casserole.
-The hearty dish is loaded with bell peppers, ground beef, rice, tomatoes, and spices – all the classic flavors of traditional stuffed peppers without having to fill each one!
+If you’re looking for a delicious and easy meal with no fuss, look no further than this unstuffed pepper casserole.
+The hearty dish is loaded with veggies, ground beef, rice, and spices – all the classic flavors of traditional stuffed peppers in a simple casserole!

 a close up shot of a piece of Unstuffed Pepper Casserole in a bowl